-Researchers find epigenetic tie to neuropsychiatric disordersJuly 21st, 2014 in Psychology & Psychiatry /
+Researchers find epigenetic tie to neuropsychiatric disordersJuly 21, 2014 in Medicine & Health / Psychology & Psychiatry

 Dysfunction in dopamine signaling profoundly changes the activity level of about 2,000 genes in the brain's prefrontal cortex and may be an underlying cause of certain complex neuropsychiatric disorders, such as schizophrenia, according to UC Irvine scientists.